heliparv/mixological/README.md

 psql < drop.sql
 ```
 NOTE!
 If you have databases with the same names as in this project but for use in other projects, this will drop those databases.

-### Description of desired features
-#### Core features
-- Users can log in
-- Users can save, edit and delete recipes for coctails and mocktails
-- Users can view an alphabetized list of recipes
-- Users can search recipes by name
-- Users can search recipes by ingredients

-#### Nice to have features
-- Users can rate recipes
-- Users can view a list of recipes ranked by rating
-- Recipes can be flagges as coctail or moctail
-- Users can view a list of only coctails or only mocktails
-- Users can make a recipe public
-- Users can view public recipes
-- Users can review public recipes, but can not edit or remove them
-- Admins can remove and edit public recipes, or set them as private to the original poster
-- Public recipes have an average rating
-- User can view a list of recipes containing their own and public recipes
-    - This list can be alphabetized or ranked by average rating